RforOperations2018/project2-mbeh/README.md

 Project 2 has been deployed on https://mbeh.shinyapps.io/project2/

-*Note: Pls wait 3-5 seconds for charts anad maps to load.*
+*Note: Pls wait 3-5 seconds for charts and maps to load.*

 ### Dataset Source